 This super easy apple butter will stay fresh for up to three weeks in the fridge.
 If you want to keep it longer, pop it in the freezer for up to a year.

 - Core and cut apples into 8 sections.4 lb apples

-- Add apples, apple cider, lemon juice, brown sugar, cinnamon, cloves, allspice, and salt to the Instant Pot.½ cup apple cider, 1 ½ cup light brown sugar, 1 tbsp ground cinnamon, ¼ tsp ground cloves, ¼ tsp allspice, 3 tbsp fresh lemon juice, ¼ tsp salt
+- Add apples, apple cider, lemon juice, brown sugar, cinnamon, cloves, allspice, and salt to the Instant Pot.½ cup apple cider, 1 ½ cup light brown sugar, 1 tablespoon ground cinnamon, ¼ teaspoon ground cloves, ¼ teaspoon allspice, 3 tablespoon fresh lemon juice, ¼ teaspoon salt

 - Set Instant Pot to cook at High pressure for 1 hour.
 Allow pressure to release naturally for 10 minutes, then turn dial to quick release.